 This covers the basics reasonably well: you can schedule posts, edit their URLs, and include social media sharing buttons on them.

 For reader comments, you can either use the built-in Jimdo system, which is a bit basic, or work with Disqus, which offers more advanced commenting features, such as threaded discussions.
-It’s also compatible with the Facebook commenting system.
+Jimdo’s blog is also compatible with the Facebook commenting system.

-Ultimately, although the Jimdo blogging functionality is adequate (especially in combination with commenting tools), it can’t compete against a dedicated blogging platform, such as WordPress.
-On the plus side however, it is very easy to start blogging with Jimdo — other more professional solutions, notably Wordpress, have a slightly steeper learning curve.
+On the plus side however, it is very easy to start blogging with Jimdo — other website building solutions can have a steeper learning curve.